 Ellen Denham is a soprano, voice teacher, writer, and director who recently received a doctorate in Vocal Performance and Literature from the University of Illinois at Urbana-Champaign.
 A native of Winston-Salem, NC, Dr. Denham received her B.M. from the University of North Carolina School of the Arts and M.M. from the New England Conservatory of Music.

 Praised for her interpretive skills, clear tone, and effortless ornamentation, Denham is equally comfortable on the opera and musical theatre stage, as a concert soloist, and in multi-disciplinary, collaborative, and improvised works.
-Recent opera and musical theatre roles include Violet in Rorem’s A Childhood Miracle, Martha Sheldon in Ward’s The Crucible, Jenny in The Threepenny Opera, Cinderella’s Stepmother in Into the Woods, and the Actress in Love Games, a new musical by Joseph Turrin.
-She is a past winner of the Encouragement Award from the North Carolina District Metropolitan Opera Council and has performed roles with Indianapolis Opera, Piedmont Opera Theatre, Intimate Opera of Indianapolis, and Lyric Theatre at Illinois.
+Opera and musical theatre roles include Violet in Rorem’s A Childhood Miracle, Martha Sheldon in Ward’s The Crucible, Jenny in The Threepenny Opera, Cinderella’s Stepmother in Into the Woods, and the Actress in Love Games, a new musical by Joseph Turrin.
+She is a past winner of the Encouragement Award from the North Carolina District Metropolitan Opera Council and has performed roles with Indianapolis Opera, Longwood Opera, Piedmont Opera Theatre, Intimate Opera of Indianapolis, and Lyric Theatre at Illinois.
 Her solo concert work has included songs by Salvatore Martirano on the 2012 Martirano Award Concert, guided improvised singing with Adam Rudolph’s Go: Organic Orchestra, and works including the Monteverdi Vespers, Mozart Vespers, Mozart Requiem, Handel Dixit Dominus, and multiple Bach cantatas.